Chaithra-Naik/Fraud-detection/README.md

 	Final result of analysis:

-	The accuracy obtained is 99 (Random Forest algorithm)
+	The accuracy obtained is 99 (Isolation Forest algorithm)